cneralich/private-terraform-enterprise/examples/bootstrap-google/README.md

 - Valid GCP Credentials stored in JSON format
 - A valid DNS Zone
 - A valid Domain
+- Enable the servicenetworking.googleapis.com API in your GCP Project
+- Enable the cloudresourcemanager.googleapis.com API in your GCP Project

 ## Required Variables